GildedPleb/hab-guide/docs/l2-k3s/teardown-vanilla.md

 - This will not change any hosts, and still keep them in the live state, but it will tear down k3s.
 So if you run `kubectl get nodes -o wide` again, you will get an error.
-- If you do not plan on changing the host plan, you can use this to bounce k3s.
+- If you do not plan on changing the host plan, you can use this to bounce k3s, it will also reboot the hosts.
-  If you plan on changing the host plan, you should also tear down the live hosts.
+- If you plan on changing the host plan, you should also tear down the live hosts.

 However, it has been a part of the plan from the outset to be able to trivially